deeplearning540/software_setup/README.md

 ## Interactive environment

-Some of the course code material is presented in form of Jupyter notebooks and many people like to use the [Jupyter] interactive environment to run them (e.g.
-Google Colab Jupyter notebook).
+Some of the course code material is presented in form of Jupyter notebooks and many people like to use the [JupyterLab or Jupyter Notebook][Jupyter] interactive environments to run them (e.g. Google Colab Jupyter notebook).

 But this is not required.
 If you don't have/want a Jupyter environment, you can also execute all code from the lesson notebooks